Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-get-all.md

 2. Adding a filter for products by gemstone (e.g., `?gemstoneId=1` for products with a specific gemstone)
 3. Adding a sort option for average rating (e.g., `?sortBy=rating`)
 4. Adding a filter for products with a minimum average rating (e.g., `?minRating=4`)
-5. Implementing a more advanced search that also searches in metal and category names
+5. Implementing a more advanced search that looks for keywords in product names and descriptions